Ritikasinghpro/rabbitmq-cluster-ansible/README.md

 # rabbitmq-cluster-ansible
-Ansible playbook and role to create rabbitmq cluster in CentOS 8
+Ansible playbook and role to create rabbitmq cluster in Ubuntu